 We recognise that children with SEND may be more vulnerable during a closure period.
-In the event of a full lockdown and school closure for most children we will discuss with parents/carers possible provision in school for our vulnerable learners
+In the event of a lockdown/school closure we will discuss with parents/carers possible provision in school for our vulnerable learners

 In the event that in school provision is not possible e.g. SEND child is isolating we will: